 The Bottom Line

-This conversation should revolve around outcomes and consequences of missing the metrics, as opposed to tactical details and tools.
-It is very easy to jump into the minutia and focus on bugs or unit testing, for example.
+This conversation should revolve around outcomes and consequences of missing the metrics instead of tactical details and tools.
+It is straightforward to jump into the minutia and focus on bugs or unit testing.
 As you start this process, make sure you focus on the big picture first.
 Start from the business goals, and then implement the metrics that make sense for your company in its current state.
 No more and no less.

 Most companies, especially smaller ones, probably haven’t thought about their definition of quality in that much detail.
 So if you bring this discussion to the table, you’ll probably be ahead of many companies out there.

 So, how do you measure the quality of your product?
-Leave me a note to keep the conversation going.
+Leave a comment below to keep the conversation going.